ihsanfadil/tidytuesday/palmer-penguins/palmer-penguins.md

 The second plot depicts the distributions of flipper length by sex and species using a beeswarm plot.
 Relatively few data points in each category due to stratification allow to make use of this pretty-looking plot, which also shows individual observations.

 On average, male penguins had longer flippers than females did.
-Also, Gentoo penguins had the longest flippers than the other two species.
+Gentoo penguins had the longest flippers than the other two species.

 ``` r
 # Beeswarm plot